 This is a great question, and if you don’t like cruising then you don’t like cruising.
 My husband and I like taking cruises and now that we know that our kids do too, it’s something that we’ll continue to do as they get older.
 I wasn’t sure if my kids would get seasick or really hate being on the boat, so I opted for a shorter cruise just in case.
 It turned out to be a non-issue, but Disney offers cruises of every length if you want to try them out.

 This is hugely dependent on your budget and personal preferences, but I personally prefer verandah staterooms.
 I like the extra space and the view.
 When I was cruising alone with my children, we would order room service breakfast every night before bed and breakfast delivery would serve as our wakeup call.
 I would take my coffee outside to the verandah every morning.
 (Every Disney movie is available on demand on the cruise, so the kids would have a little downtime in the morning before we would head out for the day.)

-My experience with the Disney cruise versus other cruise lines is that they have quite a bit of extra storage space in the staterooms, and a verandah certainly isn’t required.
+My experience with the Disney Cruise versus other cruise lines is that they have quite a bit of extra storage space in the staterooms, and a verandah certainly isn’t required.
 The nice thing about cruising with Disney (as with most cruise lines) is that there is so much to do, you really can just use your room as a space for sleeping and showering.
-Choosing and inside or oceanview stateroom is certainly one way to save money on your cruise.
-(More on that, later!)
+Choosing an inside or oceanview stateroom is certainly one way to save money on your cruise.

-How can I save money when booking my cruise?
+How can I save money when booking my Disney Cruise?

 Like I mentioned above, your room choice will largely dictate the cost of your cruise.
 Decide what’s most important to you when choosing your room, as that will significantly impact the bottom line.